richicodes/V2/misc/presentationguide.md

 2. Run programme in replit.

+3. You can find sample login ICs in profile_ic.txt.
+Password is not checked, but some character needs to be entered.

 ## Medic View
 1. Point to /home (automatically redirects from root page)
 2. Click 'Login with SingPass', then enter a valid or invalid NRIC.
 Type anything in the password field.